24th Mechanized Brigade (Ukraine): Part of the Ukrainian Armed Forces

 After the disintegration of the Soviet Union the division became part of the Ukrainian Ground Forces.

 On April 19, 2001, by the decree of Leonid Kuchma N 268/2001, the division was awarded the designation Daniel of Halych.
 In 2003 the division was redesignated as 24th Mechanized Brigade "Daniel of Galicia".

 The brigade fought in the war in Donbas in 2014 and 2015.
 In September 2014 elements of the brigade were alleged to have abandoned their positions after suffering heavy losses.
-On 18 November 2015, the brigade's full title was shortened to remove Soviet awards and honorifics and it became the 24th Separate Berdichev Iron Mechanized Brigade "Prince Daniel of Galicia".
-On 23 August 2017, the honorifics were changed, with the brigade dropping the remaining Soviet titles and becoming the 24th Separate Mechanized Brigade "King Daniel of Galicia".
+On 18 November 2015, the brigade's full title was shortened to remove Soviet awards and honorifics, and it became the 24th Berdichev Iron Mechanized Brigade "Prince Daniel of Galicia".
+On 23 August 2017, the honorifics were changed, with the brigade dropping the remaining Soviet titles and becoming the 24th Mechanized Brigade "King Daniel of Galicia".

 In February 2016, soldiers of the brigade's 1st Battalion conducted training with American, Canadian and Lithuanian instructors in Lviv.

 In 2018 the brigade fought again in the war in Donbas and was stationed on the frontline near Horlivka.

 As of December 2019, 152 soldiers of the brigade were killed during the war in Donbas.

+Russian invasion of Ukraine

+From the start of the invasion the 24th Mechanized Brigade was involved in numerous engagements against the Russian Army, the Wagner Group, and the separatists of the Donetsk People's Republic and the Luhansk People's Republic such as the battle of Lysychansk and the battle of Donbas.

+Colonel Valery Hudz, the commander of the brigade, was killed in action in Luhansk Oblast on 12 March 2022.
+The 24th Brigade held the defense of Popasna in Luhansk Oblast until April 2022, at which point the Ukrainian military withdrew from the city.
+After Popasna, the brigade held the defense of Zolote, Sievierodonetsk and Lysychansk.
+It was later sent to Kherson Oblast to participate in the Ukrainian counteroffensive there.
+It took part in the defense of Soledar and Bakhmut.
+As of January 2024, was stationed on the Horlivka front in Donetsk Oblast, where it took part in the defense of Toretsk and Niu-York.
+The brigade was transferred from Toretsk and Niu-York to take part in the defense of Chasiv Yar.

+On March 2, 2025, the brigade acquired Véhicule de l'Avant Blindé APCs.